Arkadiusz Krysik

 No matter how groundbreaking your SaaS idea is, no one will use it if you don’t promote it.

-That’s why step six of starting a SaaS business is to create a creative and effective marketing strategy.
-Here are a few things to consider:
+That’s why step six of starting a SaaS company is to create a creative and effective marketing strategy.

 Think about how to best reach potential customers